-If you love betta fish, you’ll want to know more about the beautiful Spotfin betta fish!
+If you love betta fish, you’ll want to know more about the beautiful Spotfin betta!
 This betta fish’s glorious colors and robust nature make them the perfect choice for both beginners and experienced betta enthusiasts.

 Read this guide to learn everything you need to know about this betta species, including how to care for these gorgeous creatures!